5 Ants Most Common in The Summer

 Pavement Ants

-Another form of a nuisance ant is the pavement ant, which often nests within pavement cracks and homes.
+Another nuisance ant is the pavement ant, which often nests within pavement cracks and homes.
 Pavement ants are often confused with little black ants, but they can be differentiated by their size.
-Pavement ants are slightly bigger than little black ants measuring at about 1/8 inches long.
+Pavement ants are slightly bigger than little black ants, measuring about 1/8 inch long.

-Despite its size this pest is known for its ability to be aggressive towards other ant species when they feel as if the nest is threatened.
+Despite its size, this pest is known for its ability to be aggressive towards other ant species when they feel as if the nest is threatened.
 Pavement ant hills appear as misplaced soil along gaps and cracks in pavement with a small indention in the middle.
-Other than pavements they can nest in gaps and cracks within driveways, patios, sidewalks, foundations as well as inside your home near wall voids.
+Other than pavements, they can nest in gaps and cracks within driveways, patios, sidewalks, and foundations and inside your home near wall voids.

 Imported Fire Ants